-During my son’s years as an elementary school student, and for most of middle school, I liked his friends, a lot.
+During my son’s years as an elementary school student and most of the middle school, I liked his friends a lot.

-Then, he entered 8th grade and started hanging out with an entirely different group of kids who made questionable choices and weren’t very respectful towards me.
+Then, he entered 8th grade and started hanging out with an entirely different group of kids who made questionable choices and weren’t very respectful toward me.

 And that’s what I did.